BDC Hamburger Icon

 5. Conduct market research.

 When you need to conduct market research, IVR systems are a marketer’s dream.
-Phone polls and surveys, especially those associated with a raffle prize or discount, are a great way to collect information about different demographics.
-Market research via IVR systems can be targeted based on purchased lead lists or regions, and since the process is automated, you can run this research as frequently as you want without falling behind on other tasks or hiring temporary staff.
+Phone polls and survey data, especially those associated with a raffle prize or discount, are a great way to collect information about different demographics.
+Market research via IVR systems can be targeted based on purchased lead lists or regions and, because the process is automated, you can run this research as frequently as you want without falling behind on other tasks or hiring temporary staff.

-In addition to making it easier to carry out marketing campaigns and surveys, many IVR systems can integrate with CRM software so you can import the information you glean from the automated calls for data analysis.
+In addition to making it easier to carry out marketing campaigns and surveys, many IVR systems can integrate with customer relationship management (CRM) software so you can import the information you glean from the automated calls for data analysis.

 How to implement IVR